mt9304/CPCTools/README.md

 4. Click on the Combine button to combine the CSV files and wait for the Check mark to appear to indicate completion.

-5. The file should be in the output directory with the name of the first file + Combined at the end, in CSV format.
+5. The file should be in the output directory with the name of the first file + combined at the end, in CSV format.
 If it is not there, try a different output directory.

 ### Combining Video Demo